Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 • It's blessed with some of the finest stone and wood carvings that you'll see in Switzerland, including the 234 statues of The Last Judgment above the main portal (see detail above).

-• Its bell tower, the highest in Switzerland, offers a panorama of Bern to tourists who have the stamina to climb the 270 spiral steps that lead to the viewing plattform.
+• Its bell tower, the highest in Switzerland, offers a panorama of Bern to tourists who have the stamina to climb the steps leading to the two viewing platforms: one at 46 meters (150 feet) and the other at 64 meters (210 feet).

 • The chancel's stained-glass windows date back to the 15th Century and are lovely to behold, especially on a sunny day.